Frequently Asked Questions

 Where should we go when we arrive?

 Check-in for overnight camp programs will happen the afternoon of the first day of camp.
-More information about check-in will be given to you as the start of camp approaches.
+More information about check-in will be given to you once you complete your camper’s registration.
 After registration, keep an eye on your email for this information about a month before the first day of camp.
 Drop-off for Day Camp is a drive-thru process each morning.
 You will be directed to Day Camp Drop-off when you arrive.

 We can’t make it to check-in on time, is that okay?